 The Public Administrator derives revenue from administrative fees collected for the administration of estates for people who perish in Cook County without a will or where there is no person with the right or desire to administer the estate.
-The projected year-end revenues for FY2021 are \$1.4 million, which is in line with the FY2021 appropriated budget.
+The projected year-end revenues for FY2021 are \$1.5 million, which is slightly above the FY2021 appropriated budget.
 The Public Administrator is projecting to again collect \$1.4 million in fees for FY2022.